 ***See the EMU Diverse World Requirement list.
 A course in logic or ethics (PHL 205 or PHL 250) is strongly recommended.

 Students must complete Arts and Humanities courses from two different disciplines to meet MTA.

 ****See an advisor to choose courses that transfer to and meet the requirements of the program and college to which you are transferring.

-*****Students following the Michigan Transfer Agreement (MTA) should complete a second natural science course.
+*****Students following the Michigan Transfer Agreement (MTA) should complete a second natural science course in a second discipline.

 University of Michigan School of Business does not accept business or accounting courses from community colleges.
 If you wish to transfer to a business major at UM, please see a counselor.

 Save a trip to campus.
 Just fire up your computer webcam and microphone to talk to an advisor online.more »

 Save time and gas: Get your books online through WCC’s Barnes & Noble Bookstore.more »